A short bio about Alison Elizabeth Marshall

 I have been a follower of Baha’u’llah for over 40 years.
 During my teenage years, I was told, first, by a man who read my tarot cards and, later, by a man who read my palm, that when I was older I would discover great religious truths.
 I believe I found those truths in the religion founded by Baha’u’llah.

 I first learned about him in 1980, when I was 20.
 At the time, I had pretty much made a mess of my life.
 I was trapped, unhappy and lost.
 While hitchhiking one day, I was picked up by a couple who told me about Baha’u’llah.
 A few months later, I came to believe in him and began to apply his teachings to my life.
-Baha’u’llah guided me through decades of confusion and steered me to my life’s purpose.
+In the following decades, Baha’u’llah supported me through many difficulties and steered me to my life’s purpose.

 I went through a very stressful and confusing time – pulling myself together and learning to stand on my own two feet.
 I went to university, bought a house and raised my daughter.
 Ten years later, I had a Bachelor of Arts and a Bachelor of Laws.
 I married and began my career as a business writer, becoming a joint owner of the company I worked for.
 I am now retired from that, have moved to the country and am writing for myself.

-Off and on over the last 20 years, I have been studying classical Arabic, so that I can read the words Baha’u’llah wrote and not a translation of them.
-It has been a battle in perseverence.
+Off and on over the last 20 years, I have studied classical Arabic, so that I can read the actual words Baha’u’llah wrote and not a translation of them.
+It has been a gritty battle in perseverence.
 In the scheme of things, Arabic is one of the most difficult languages for an English-speaking person to learn.
 I struggled to get on top of it.
 My confidence was low.
-But then a new textbook came out*, which enabled me to make progress.
-A few years later, in February 2020, I discovered the YouTube channel Arabic in 60 Steps and signed up for Sam’s programme.
+But then a new textbook came out, which enabled me to make progress: Alan Jones: Arabic Through the Qur’an.
+The Islamic Texts Society, 2005.
+And after that, I discovered several YouTube channels that are dedicated to teaching Qur’anic Arabic.
 It was the first time I had an Arabic teacher!
-With much care and attention, I can now translate small passages from Baha’u’llah’s writings.
-I am including these in my book.
+With much care and attention, I can now translate small passages from Baha’u’llah’s writings, which I am including in my book.